E. C. Row Expressway

 The E. C. Row Expressway is a municipal expressway in the city of Windsor, Ontario, Canada.
 It divides the city in half as it crosses it between the Ojibway Parkway in the west and Banwell Road in the east, a distance of 15.4 km.
 It was built between 1971 and 1983, reaching completion across the city on June 9, 1983.
 It was part of Highway 2 and Highway 18 until the province transferred ownership and responsibility for the route to the City of Windsor on April 1, 1997.
 In 2015, the westernmost 3 km was significantly upgraded as part of the Highway 401 extension (Herb Gray Parkway) project.
-The freeway is named after Edward Charles Row, the president of Chrysler Canada between 1951 and 1956.
+The freeway is named after Edgar Charles Row, the president of Chrysler Canada between 1951 and 1956.